Cycle Massachusetts – State Bike Tour

 - $$ optional early morning coffee service from Comfy Campers

-- Not included on Saturday morning – close by are
+- Not included on Saturday morning – close by are places for breakfast

 - not included,